mdn/yari/docs/cli-tool.md

 ### preview

-Spawn a preview of a given slug in your browser.
+Open a preview of a given slug in your browser.
 This depends on a running dev-server (`yarn start`).